JerryKnight16/danarmstrong.github.io/_posts/2014-02-02-git-flow-and-other-things.md

 ---

-If you have been looking at the Abyss Studio repository and noticed that no commits have happened, then I am glad to correct you.
-I commit at least once a day.
+If you have been looking at the Abyss Studio repository and noticed that no commits have happened, then I am glad to correct you since I commit at least once a day.
 I'm a fan of the git flow branching strategy and I have adopted it into this project.
-Right now I'm working on the "New Project" feature branch.
-Once I complete that feature, it will be merged into the develop branch.
+Right now I'm working on the "New Project" feature branch and once I complete that feature, it will be merged into the develop branch.
 The master branch won't see activity again until a stable release is ready.
 Explaining git flow is beyond the scope of my blog but you can read all about it at [Git Flow][gitflow].
 All you really need to know is that I'm working diligently and pushing code daily.

-On the other front, I got my hands on a copy of a very handy book today.
+On the other hand, I got my hands on a copy of a very handy book today.
-Since it looks like Netbeans is going to be my platform of choice for a while, I figured I should go ahead and get some documentation on it beyond what Google has to offer; surprisingly, good documentation on the platform is lacking in a lot of areas.
-So, I grabbed a copy of _The Definitive Guide to Netbeans Platform 7_.
-It is proving very useful so far and I feel like it was a very justifiable purchase.
+Since it looks like Netbeans is going to be my platform of choice for a while, I figured I should go ahead and get some literature on it beyond what Google has to offer; surprisingly, good documentation on the platform is lacking in a lot of areas.
+So, I grabbed a copy of _The Definitive Guide to Netbeans Platform 7_ and It is proving very useful so far.
+I feel like it was a very justifiable purchase.
 Hopefully it helps speed development along as I hammer out code.

-I'm currently working on the "New Project" and "Save Project" user stories.
-These are quite important to moving into creating and editing maps.
+I'm currently working on the "New Project" and "Save Project" user stories since these are quite important before moving into creating and editing maps.
 As a prerequisite to that I needed to be able to set the "project home" directory so that I had a default location to store newly created projects.
 I was able to implement that tonight.
 This resulted in a singleton to manage